TheM1ddleM1n/NovaCoreForMiniblox/README.md

 ```

 ## Usage
-- Install the userscript in Tampermonkey and visit the target site (see @match).
+- Install the userscript in Tampermonkey and visit the target site which is Miniblox.io (see @match).
-- Open the Tampermonkey dashboard to edit configuration or enable/disable the script.
+- Open the Tampermonkey dashboard to edit configuration or to enable/disable the script.

 ## Contributing
 Contributions are welcome.
 Please: